-I grew up in Sheffield, as my accent still indicates, but moved South to go to university in London and have moved around a fair bit since, collecting stories, experiences, extra training and friends from here and there.
+I grew up in Sheffield, as my accent still indicates, but moved South to go to university in London and have moved around a fair bit since, collecting stories, experiences, extra training and friends and colleagues here and there.

 I find I get withdrawal symptoms if too many days go by without the opportunity to flow imagination onto the page.
 Some people call it irritability.